-Cairns is only a medium-sized city so even if you stay in the outskirts it won’t take long to get downtown.
+Cairns is only a medium-sized city so even if your accommodation is in the outskirts, it won’t take long to get downtown.
 However I enjoy staying closer to the centre so I can easily leave the hotel and walk everywhere without worrying about taxis.
 But Uber works well here if you’re further out.

 Cairns Accommodation – Best Low to Mid-Range Places To Stay